-- Users can sign up for the Group Study Room via online reservation.
-The information for online reservations can be found on the library website.
-Rooms may be reserved for a maximum of two hours per day.
-Group Study Rooms can be reserved up to 1 week in advance. - Reservations are limited to currently enrolled SUNY Korea students, faculty and staff members. - Group Study Rooms are intended for group users, defined as two or more (maximum eight people). - Users without reservations must vacate room when requested by users with a valid reservation. - Users are responsible for personal property.
+- Seat reservation is mandatory (2nd and 3rd floor Kiosk). - Reservations are limited to currently enrolled SUNY Korea students, faculty and staff members. - Group Study Rooms are intended for group users, defined as two or more (maximum eight people). - Users without reservations must vacate room when requested by users with a valid reservation. - Users are responsible for personal property.
 Do not leave items unattended.
 The library is not liable for loss/damage to personal property. - Maintain a moderate noise level in the study room for other users (Yellow Zone rules).
 Be mindful that the rooms are not soundproof. - Clean up after use and leave the room in good condition for the next users, including erasing the whiteboard and disposing of trash. - Library staff may enter the rooms as needed for security, maintenance, or other reasons.